 The music industry and drugs show no bias.
 They will take from anyone.
 It doesn’t matter your race, religion, career, or how much money you make; drugs want you.

 Growing up, I never would have dreamed of doing drugs.
 It wasn’t something people like me did; I was too good for that.
 If only I had held onto the belief that I was in fact too good to lower myself to the level of a drug.
-I allowed myself to get in situations where the temptations were overwhelming, and my weaknesses took over.
+I allowed myself to get in situations where the temptations were overwhelming, my weaknesses took over and I was forced to enter a residential treatment facility.
 The music industry is a place where drugs often thrive.
 Some musicians make thousands in one show while others make nothing, but all are at risk for using and abusing drugs and alcohol.
-We can point fingers and judge, or we can learn from the stories of musicians to prevent drug abuse from happening and help those with addictions overcome it.
+We can point fingers and judge, or we can learn from the stories of musicians to prevent drug abuse from happening and help those with addictions overcome it through inpatient substance abuse treatment.
 This is what the music industry can teach you about drugs.

 Musicians are often placed in stressful situations.
 While a person’s income in solely dependent on getting shows, the stress can be overwhelming if they aren’t getting enough gigs.
 Other musicians are crammed with shows and road trips, and the stress of successfully completing each performance can be equally crippling.
 Some musicians seek out ways to battle this stress, and sadly drugs and alcohol are easy, but temporary, fixes.
 Whether you are a musician or not, planning days and hours with moments of free time can help stress from building up.
 Writing down simple goals that you can accomplish daily will keep you on top of the little things.